LakshmiRavichandran1/IBM-Quantum-Systems-Exercise/README.md

 Exception Handling:
 ------------------
 The solution implements exception handling to encounter any problems faced during service calls.
-In that case the result of None is considered.
+In that case the result of 'None' is considered.

 Sample Output:
 --------------
+##
 User Choice to process 'small' Quantum Programs:

 '